Mharbulous/Front-First-Method/Phases/FF-phase3.md

 To build a functionality mockup take the validated wireframe and populate it with content in ways that demonstrate the desired functionality and behavior in a light weight way.
 This is the clearest example of applying the "Code as Context" tenent of the Front First Method.

-### Step 3.1: Build Functionality Mockup (Static HTML/CSS/JS or using UI library components with mock data)
+### Phase 3.1: Build Functionality Mockup (Static HTML/CSS/JS or using UI library components with mock data)
 *   Translate the approved wireframe into an interactive mockup.
 This can be static HTML and CSS, or utilize components from a specified UI library/framework.
 *   Focus on accurately representing the UI elements, layout, navigation, and basic interactivity (e.g., button clicks leading to other views, form field interactions).
 *   Use placeholder/mock data to simulate dynamic content, reflecting practices where developers use previously prepared static data for initial UI work.